bceln/arca-docs/docs/how-to/display/metadata-display-customizations.md

 To add or remove fields:

 1. Manage the Display of the Repository Item content type: `Structure -> Content types -> Repository Item -> Manage Display`
+    - Due to permissions, you may not have access to the Repository Item in the Structure menu.
+If you have permission to modify display, you should still be able to access it directly via this path: `/admin/structure/types/manage/islandora_object/display/repository_item_bottom_metadata`
 2. Click the `Bottom Metadata` section.
 3. The metadata fields are arranged in collapsible groups.
 To change the group a field is in, simply drag it out of one group and into the next.
 4. To remove a field from the display, drag it into the Disabled section.